45deg/Actoverse-Scala/README.md

 Actoverse API implementation for Scala

-This library extends [Akka Actor](http://akka.io/) system to realize captureing causal relationships and reverse debugging.
+This library extends the [Akka Actor](http://akka.io/) system to realize captureing causal relationships and reverse debugging.
 Note that this is a too experimental implmentation and there are some limitations about the system to perform them.

 ## Usage